askming/study_notes/_sources/Stats/Book-Group Sequential and Confirmatory Adaptive Designs in Clinical Trials.md

 ### 5.3 Survival data

-- Sample size calcuation for survival outcome can be found [here](./Note-Survial_Analysis.md).
+- Sample size calcuation for survival outcome can be found [here](./Note-Survival_Analysis.md).

-https://cdn.jsdelivr.net/gh/askming/upic@master/uPic/Book-Group Sequential and Confirmatory Adaptive Designs in Clinical Trials_2021_08_01.png